bhrigu123/bhrigu123.github.io/source/_posts/2016-10-12-hyderabad-moments-amazon-internship.markdown

 My 2 month internship at Amazon was an amazing experience and a new phase, be it living separately for the first time in a different city, or my first ever internship/job experience. <!--more-->

-Hyderabad turned out to be a pretty nice place to stay.
+Hyderabad turned out to be a pretty nice place to be in.
 Our stay for the first two weeks of the internship was taken care of at a Guest House.
 It was located in Telecom Nagar and turned out to be much better than our expectations.
 We were each given lavish rooms and great facilities.
 <center>
 	{% img [erimg] /images/hyd/room.jpg Room %}
+	<small>Stay at the Guest house</small>
 </center><br>

 However, after two weeks of relaxed stay at the Guest House, it was hard to adapt to the conditions of PG, which we found in a nearby place only.